 The third case involved three pavement sections.
 The two geogrid-reinforced sections (Sections 1 and 2) had base course thicknesses of 0.20 m and 0.127 m, respectively.
 On the other hand, a control sections (without geogrid reinforcement) had a 0.20 m-thick base course layer.
-FWD testing showed a comparatively higher pavement modulus for the geogrid-reinforced section with a 0.20 m-thick base while lower modulus value were obtained for the geogrid-reinforced section with a 0.127 m-thick base.
+FWD testing showed a comparatively higher pavement modulus for the geogridreinforced section with a 0.20 m-thick base while lower modulus value were obtained for the geogridreinforced section with a 0.127 m-thick base.
 Yet, field visual assessment showed cracking in the control section while the two geogrid-reinforced sections performed well.
 While the geogrid-reinforced sections outperform the unreinforced section, the results of FWD testing showed a different trend.
-This study illustrated the inadequacy of the currently available evaluation techniques involving non-destructive testing for the purpose of quantifying the benefits of geosynthetic reinforcements.
+This study illustrated the inadequacy of the currently available evaluation techniques involving nondestructive testing for the purpose of quantifying the benefits of geosynthetic reinforcements.

 The lessons learned from these field case studies, provided the basis for a field monitoring program to evaluate the performance of geosynthetic-reinforced pavements constructed over expansive clays.
 This involved the rehabilitation of a low-volume road in Texas by use of geosynthetic reinforcements.
 A comparative evaluation with 32 test sections was conducted.
 This included 8 different reinforcement schemes (3 reinforcement products and an unreinforced control section, as well as lime stabilized sections).
 Also, and in order to account for variability due to environmental, construction and subgradetype, a total of 4 repeats were constructed for each one of the 8 schemes.
-Therefore, a total of 32 test sections (4 reinforcement types x 2 stabilization approaches x 4 repeats) were constructed (Figure 12).
+Therefore, a total of 32 test sections (4 reinforcement types x 2 stabilization approaches x 4 repeats) were constructed (Figure 6).
+Due to unique characteristics of this field study, the reinforced pavement was considered experimental and an extensive post-construction performance monitoring program was implemented.
+This included the installation of moisture sensors to characterize the patterns of moisture migration under the pavement.
+A total of eight horizontal moisture and vertical moisture sensor profiles, each containing an array of four sensors was installed below the pavement.
+Field monitoring involving visual inspection, surveying and FWD was conducted before reconstruction and immediately after reconstruction of the road.
+The final construction of the reinforced pavement was completed in January 2006 and performance evaluation of the newly reconstructed road has been conducted on a regular basis since then.
+The results obtained from the field study are providing good understanding of the underlying mechanisms governing the performance geosynthetic-reinforced pavements.
+Also, the collected data is useful to quantify the mechanisms of longitudinal cracking and effectiveness of the geosynthetic reinforcements in mitigating such distresses.

-Figure 12: Schematic layout of test sections at FM 2 site (Gupta et.al 2008)
+Figure 6: Schematic layout of test sections at FM 2 site